Practicality and Appealing Architectural Styles Merge in Concrete Homes

 The classic and simple Traditional house plan has been called “America’s style.”
 It’s one of the most common styles built from coast to coast.
 These homes are often single-level structures with hip roofs and covered porches.

-A great-looking one-story Traditional home with attractive concrete exterior walls and covered porch comes with three bedrooms, two full baths, and a one-car garage (Plan #107-1204).
+A great-looking one-story Traditional home with attractive concrete exterior walls and a covered porch comes with three bedrooms, two full baths, and a one-car garage (Plan #107-1204).

 Modern House Plan